Clemens Fritz: Bayer Leverkusen

 He became part of Leverkusen's first team in the 2003–04 season second half after showing his capabilities for their reserve team.
 Fritz played 14 more first team games for Leverkusen that season, gaining them a UEFA Champions League place.
 In 2004, he broke his leg during a pre-season game against Rot-Weiss Essen, ruling him out the entire season.

 Werder Bremen

 In 2006, Fritz joined Werder Bremen on a free transfer, signing a three-year contract.

 He announced his retirement at the end of the 2015–16 season on 14 January 2016, but signed a new one-year contract on 28 April 2016.

 On 4 March 2017, in a match against Darmstadt 98, he suffered an ankle injury and underwent surgery, which ruled him out for the rest of the 2016–17 season.
-On 8 May 2017, he announced the end of his playing career.
+Having struggled with injuries towards the latter part of his career, he announced the end of his playing career on 8 May 2017.